A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Who we are

-Phyllis DiGioia, CEO/Founder
+Phyllis DiGioia, CEO/Founder/Executive Director

 Phyllis has been a Social Worker for 30+ years and earned her licensure to practice Clinical Social Work in the state of Connecticut in 2005.
 She has specialized in public safety first responder and military clinical mental health, addictions and trauma treatment and case management for 20 years.